 Can you add a washer and dryer to an RV?

-Yes, you can add a washer and a dryer to your RV.
-Again, you need enough space and recognize this may mean giving up a closet or other space.
+It is possible to add a washer and a dryer to an RV.
+Typically this means giving up a closet or other space.
 But it will also need a power source, water source, and drain.
+And for small motorhomes or trailers, it may not be worth giving up the space.

 So just know that building one into your RV after the fact will require either a licensed technician or a lot of DIY skill on your part.